Answering the Atheists

 Lost Tomb

 Has science discovered the tomb of Jesus, Mary Magdalene, and their son, 'Sonny,' too?
-Or is it junk science?
+Or do you have to be careful that what you're watching on TV isn't junk science?

 Statistics Hypothetical People